boxuk/albot/README.md

 =====

-This command display the Pull Requests of all the repositories in your organisation (For which the name correspond the filters you have configured) The results are sorted by dates.
+This command display the Pull Requests of all the repositories in your organisation (For which the name correspond the filters you have configured).

+The results are sorted by dates.

 On top of that, you have access to more on-demand filters.